weakish/whci/python-style.md

 ### Break for one - break for all

 If you subexpressions onto multiple lines, put every subexpression on a single line.

 Personal
 --------

-### Indentation

-Use 2 spaces to indent.
-(This goes against PEP 8, though Ruby and Lua defaults to 2 spaces.)

 ### Immutability